datawire/datawire-connect/examples/market/README.md

 3. Activate your virtualenv
 4. Change to the Market directory
-5. Run this command: `make startRatings INSTANCE=2`
+5. Run the command: `make startRatings INSTANCE=2`

 This will start a second Ratings instance running.

-6. Refresh the web browser.

-All the ratings should still be present.
+Now refresh the web browser, and all the ratings should still be present.
 In the Market's output you should see the ratings requests interleaving between the two instances that are running:

 ```
 INFO:quark.client:- ratings using instance 1: http://127.0.0.1:8001